 12. Rich Dad’s Increase Your Financial IQ

 Many of our global economic problems started in 1971…when President Richard Nixon took the U.S. off the gold standard.
 Throughout history, when a government went off the gold standard, an age of turbulence began.
+Rich Dad’s Increase Your Financial IQ will help you get smarter with your money.

 In 1997, Robert’s book Rich Dad Poor Dad stunned readers stating, “Your house is not an asset.”
 As howls of protest went up around the world, the book went on to become an international bestseller and the #1 personal finance book of all time.